County commission updated on COVID-19 vaccine, highway department fleet

 The Richland County Commission received updates on the COVID-19 vaccine rollout and highway department vehicle fleet at the March 16 commission meeting.

-6,074 vaccine doses have been administered in Richland County by all providers, Giese said.
+There have been 6,074 vaccine doses administered in Richland County by all providers, Giese said.

 The health department has completed vaccinating priority groups 1A, 1B and all other groups in 1C except for essential workers.